 The implications of this are tremendous for teaching and modeling emotional and social intelligence learning as early as possible.

-Because development of mirror neurons are an essential part of controlling a baby’s immediate and later actions, as well as its abstract thinking and memory, the earlier a child experiences training in emotional awareness and management, and in relationship skills, the better they will manage life challenges.
+Because development of mirror neurons is an essential part of controlling a baby’s immediate and later actions, as well as its abstract thinking and memory, the earlier a child experiences training in emotional awareness and management, and in relationship skills, the better they will manage life challenges.
 Also, the more they will achieve, and the closer they will come to having a happy life.